- PHP Basics

 <?php echo(1+4) * 8; ?>

-The output of above PHP example, is:
+The output of the above PHP example is:

-PHP echo Variable
+PHP echo variable

 <?php $x = 10; echo $x; echo "<hr>"; $x = 12.43; echo $x; echo "<hr>"; $x = "Hey!"; echo $x; echo "<hr>"; $x = "Hey,<br>What's Up?"; echo $x; ?>

-The output of above PHP example, is:
+The output of the above PHP example is:

 PHP echo HTML